-In January I moderated a panel with Kenny Barron, Joanne Brackeen, and Harold Mabern at the 2018 Jazz Congress, hosted by JALC and JazzTimes.
-That was a terrific conversation and can be seen online, for example at the JazzTimes FB page.
+In January 2018 I moderated a panel with Kenny Barron, Joanne Brackeen, and Harold Mabern for the Jazz Congress hosted by JALC and JazzTimes.
+That was a terrific conversation and can be seen online at the JazzTimes FB page.
 Thanks to Derrick Lucas for taking this photo of me and Joanne backstage.

 The week after the Congress I visited her apartment.
 The following conversation was transcribed by Kevin Sun.